 Impressions: This was my first encounter with a Miltonduff hence I do not have a benchmark to match it against.
 But I'm afraid that this one has already set very high standards.
 Classic first-fill bourbon notes from a very good cask but never overpowering the spirit.
 Fresh, youthful, lively and zingy.
 A perfect conversation starter.
 But beware as the contents of the bottle can disappear very quickly!

 Non-chill filtered | Natural colour

 Colour: White wine

 Palate: Oh my god this is huge!
 No rawness, no burn.
-The smoke is more prominent on the palate than the nose suggests.
-Bitumen.
-Camphor.
-Pickled olives in brine.
-White pepper.
+The peat is more prominent on the palate than the nose suggests.
+It has that classic wispy Highland Park smoke.
+Bitumen and camphor are followed by pickled olives in brine and white pepper.
+Very chalky and mineraly.
 With time it evolves beautifully as it shifts from smoky, savoury to sweet and sour.
-Gooseberries and overripe kiwis.
+Gooseberries and overripe kiwis join the party.
 Water brings out a distinct tangerine note almost bordering on cough lozenges.
 On the mid palate it becomes chewy with liquorice, sandalwood and smoked honey.
 Fabulously complex even at this massive strength.